Keddnyo/miyolla/README.md

 ## Description
 * MiYolla is a content aggregator for Huami wearables.
 * There are 3 categories available.
-* The first category is wearable's firmwares feed.
+* The first category is wearable's firmwares feed (from Zepp and Zepp Life).
-* The second category is a wearable's dials.
+* The second category is a wearable's dials (from Mi Fitness).
-* The third category is wearable-interaction Android apps catalog.
+* The third category is wearable-interaction apps catalog (for Android).

 ## Behaviur
 * Files are downloading into `/sdcard/Download/MiYolla/` on Android